 1. Empathise with your child when they feel strongly about an issue.
-It’s important to your child.
+It’s important for your child.
 ‘I get you want the red cup.
 For you, that’s the best cup.
 I bet you wish you could always have the red cup!
 And sometimes the red cup is in the dishwasher, or someone else has it.’

 ‘I know you like having the TV on all evening.
-Sometimes parents have to decide rules that children don’t like, and that’s hard.’
+Sometimes parents have to decide the rules that children don’t like, and that’s hard.’

 ‘It sounds like you want to decide who reads your bedtime story.
 You find it difficult when you want Mummy to read your story, and its Daddy’s turn.’